 You can buy discount tickets called DSB Orange which are considerably cheaper (but less flexible) than regular tickets.
 The DSB Orange should be bought well in advance.

-Here are the best ways to get from Copenhagen (Kastrup Airport) to various places in Denmark:
+You can plan your journey on JourneyPlanner, but we also collected the best ways to get from Copenhagen to various places in Denmark:

 Alternatively, visit the websites of the national railway network DSB or the regional public transport companies.
 Their websites gives you information on public transportation within the area including individual bus timetables: